-Marie Howard (Previously M.Hazell) Counsellor MBACP & Psychotherapist (UKCP)
+Marie Howard, Counsellor (MBACP) & Psychotherapist (UKCP) with NHS Experience

 For any of us to open up and talk about our difficulties, requires trust and a feeling of being at ease with the person we're with.
 I would seek to offer you this, and make you feel at home in my sunny, peaceful room with wildlife and trees all around.